slott56/py-web-tool/src/pyweb.rst

 ..  container:: small

-    ∎ *Option Parser class - locates optional values on commands (48)*
+    ∎ *Option Parser class - locates optional values on commands (58)*

 In principle, we step through the trailers based on ``nargs`` counts.
 Since we only ever have the one trailer, we can skate by without checking the number of args.

-The loop becomes a bit more complex to capture the positional arguments, in order.
+The processing becomes a bit more complex to capture the positional arguments, in order.
 Then we'd have something like this.
 (Untested, incomplete, just hand-waving.)

 ..  parsed-literal::